 Paragraph I. Term of members.
-The members of the General Assembly shall be elected for two years, and shall serve until the time fixed by law for the convening of the next General Assembly.
+The members of the General Assembly shall be elected for two years and shall serve until the time fixed by law for the convening of the General Assembly in the year following the second year of such members term of office.